sri-vijay-kalki/automatic-temp-folder-deletion/README.md

 2. **Create and Save the Scheduler Script:**
    - Save the scheduler script provided below as `tempFolderRemovalScheduler.ps1` in the same directory.

+3. **Run powershell as administrator**
+   - run the tempFolderRemovalScheduler.ps1 script file

+4. **Useful debug commands**
+   - `Get-ScheduledJob` - to check whether the Scheduler is registered or not
+   - `Unregister-ScheduledJob` - to unregister the Scheduler